NASA-Planetary-Science/rss_ringoccs/README.md

 python3 -m pip install .
 ```

-This project regularly updates, as does `libtmpl`.
+This project updates regularly, as does `libtmpl`.
 To rebuild, follow the
 cleaning instruction below, and then pull the latest changes with:

 ```bash